 If you are attending the sale please register at the office for a buyer's number

-You may register on our website to leave bids or bid live by registering on easyliveauction.com or the-saleroom.com
+You may register on our website to leave bids or bid live.
+You can also bid on either easyliveauction.com or the-saleroom.com

-Catalogues are available on Tuesdays – £1 weekly sale – £2.00 antique sale.
-Both catalogues will be online prior to viewing (antique sale with pictures).
+Catalogues are available on Tuesdays – £2 weekly sale – £2 antique sale.
+Both catalogues will be online prior to viewing, including pictures.
 Pictures and news regarding items coming up for sale will also be posted in the news/blog section.

 Look around making a note of the items you are interested in and feel free to ask for estimates.
 If you can’t attend the sale you may leave pre-sale bids at the office up to a maximum that you would be prepared to pay.
 Bids will then be executed as cheaply as possible subject to other bids or reserves.

-Alternatively your purchases can be delivered by our carrier.
+Alternatively your purchases can be delivered by our carrier (carriage charge applies)

 Purchaser Conditions of Sale